-8.1 Through training, we will ensure that all of our staff are made fully aware of the threats, risks and vulnerabilities that are linked to radicalisation.
+- 8.1 The school will provide staff with regular Prevent awareness through the DSL/SLT.
+Through training, we will ensure that all of our staff are made fully aware of the threats, risks and vulnerabilities that are linked to radicalisation.
 Staff will be able to identify children at risk of being drawn into extremism and develop the confidence to challenge extremist ideas.
-All staff will understand how we can provide support to ensure that our pupils are resilient and supported to resist involvement in radical or extreme activities.

-8.2 Our governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.
+All staff will understand how we can provide support to ensure that our pupils are resilient and supported to resist involvement in radical or extreme activities. - 8.2 Our governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.